annieross10/Horoscope__checker/README.md

 ## Testing
 I have manually tested this project by doing the following:
    - Passed the code through a PEP8 linter and confirmed there are no problems.
    - Manually given invalid inputs to see what the outcome is.
+   - Manually given valid inputs to see what the outcome is.

 ### Bugs